munkymack/hugo/content/post/2016-06-19-Moon-Boots.md

 ---
-title: The Story of Brian and David
+title: The Story of Philip and Gerald
 layout: post
 author: Aaron Autrand
 permalink: /moon-boots/